Tuesday, November 5, 2024

 Donald H Marks, physician and scientist

 Recently there have been a number of discussions concerning whether our perception of reality is real and whether we are actually rather living in a simulation of reality.
-Such a simulation would involve a higher power or higher intelligence to simulate, perhaps in a massive computer program somewhere the perception of reality and life which then would be fed to us as characters in The simulation to make us think that we were real.
+Such a simulation would involve a higher power or higher intelligence to simulate, perhaps in a massive computer program somewhere, the perception of reality and life which then would be fed to us as characters in the simulation to make us think that we were real.

 The Simulation Hypothesis: A Deep Dive